 Simple techniques for writing strong headlines

-My first full PR job, 30 years ago in a consultancy in Melbourne, Australia, largely comprised writing media releases and other material in journalistic style – like most PR at the time.
-But these days, isn’t the need for these skills fading fast?
+These days, isn’t the need for journalistic skills fading fast?
 Don’t the web and social media mean news writing skills are going the way of traditional news media – dying out in front of our eyes?
+Actually, it’s quite the opposite!

 As a result, you have to get to the point immediately.
 No leisurely intros and key points buried in para 4.
 This applies especially in marketing communication – in email marketing, brochure copy, Twitter and, indeed, media releases promoting products and services.